Disclaimer

 In the first quarter of 2022, Royal Institution of Chartered Surveyors (RICS) conducted a commercial survey.
 They found a net balance of +32% of respondents reported a rise in occupier demand at the all-sector level.
 Specifically, tenant demand rose in the industrial and office sectors.
 Retail, leisure and hospitality are also seeing rising demand according to Revolution Brokers.
 Savills estimates there is around £12bn of capital chasing science-related commercial opportunities in the UK.

 Investors may be keen to plough money into the commercial world.
 But once they have done so, they’ll likely want to protect their new investments.
-In this blog, we’ll explore this, answering what is commercial property insurance while breaking down everything investors need to know.
+In this blog, we’ll explore this, answering what is commercial buildings insurance while breaking down everything investors need to know.

 Source: Savills, RICS, Property Notify

-What is commercial property insurance?
+What is commercial buildings insurance?

-Commercial property insurance, or commercial landlord insurance, provides protection for owners who are utilising property for business purposes.
+Commercial buildings insurance, or commercial landlord insurance, provides protection for owners who are utilising property for business purposes.
 Or who are letting out their properties to 3rd parties for commercial use.
 The tenant will be the business which has a rental agreement in place, legally allowing them to inhabit the property.
 The insurance should cover the cost of repairing or rebuilding a business premises, or replacing specific equipment.

 Building insurance covers the costs of repairing a business premises if it gets damaged or destroyed.
 This usually doesn’t cover general wear and tear.
 Contents insurance is focused on the costs of replacing a businesses’ stock or equipment where they’re damaged or stolen.
 This may be more of a concern for the firms utilising the space, as opposed to landlords or property owners.

-What commercial property insurance is paid on will depend on the business sector, or type of assets involved.
+What commercial buildings insurance is paid on will depend on the business sector, or type of assets involved.
 How high the costs get – or the severity of the risks involved – will likely depend on the type of commercialism at play.
 There may be limited scope disaster in a small pub as opposed to a logistics plant with lots of moving parts.

 Who pays building insurance on commercial property?

-Commercial property insurance can affect multiple parties, from owners, to tenants and even brokers.
+Commercial buildings insurance can affect multiple parties, from owners, to tenants and even brokers.
 However, the actual arrangements and payments come from a singular source.
 The owner of the property, or the landlord, pays for building insurance.
 They are referred to as the “insured party”.

 However, under commercial lease agreements, landlords can pass the costs on to the tenant.
 It should be noted that a property cannot be insured twice by two different parties.